Migraines are severe, debilitating headaches that are usually characterized by an intense throbbing or pulsing in one area of your head.

-Opioids carry a serious risk of addiction, so they are usually prescribed sparingly.
+Opioids carry a serious risk of addiction, so they’re usually prescribed sparingly.

-Commonly prescribed for high blood pressure, beta blockers decrease the effects of stress hormones on the heart and blood vessels.
-They can help reduce both frequency and intensity of migraine headaches.
+Commonly prescribed for high blood pressure, beta-blockers decrease the effects of stress hormones on your heart and blood vessels, and can help reduce both the frequency and intensity of migraines.